simoneliasen/festivalg/README.md

 ## Preview of the application
 ![gif of application](http://korius.dk/github/festivalg.gif)

-This application is being rewritten going form mysql.connector and mysql to sqlalchemy and postgres.
+This application is currently under maintance, as it's being rewritten going form mysql.connector and mysql to sqlalchemy and postgres.

 Here's a link of the current progress: https://festivalg99.herokuapp.com/

+ ## To do:
+ - Update gif preview to newer version
+ - Optimize Sqlalchemy query for getdata.py
+ - Add searchbar functionality again
+ - Introduce animation on artist page load
+ - Add festival sites (w. weather, prices etc)